craigbourne/infosec-assignment-2/README.md

 ## References
 Fowler, B. (2023) *Information Assurance and Risk Management Strategies*.
 New York: Apress.

 Hubbard, D. (2020) *The Failure of Risk Management: Why It's Broken and How to Fix It*.
-John Wiley & Sons.
+Hoboken: John Wiley & Sons.

-Kovaitė, K. & Stankevičienė, J. (2019) 'Risks of digitalisation of business models', *Contemporary Issues in Business, Management and Economics Engineering*, pp. 380-387.
+Kovaitė, K. & Stankevičienė, J. (2019) Risks of digitalisation of business models.
+Proceedings of 6th International Scientific Conference Contemporary Issues in Business, Management and Economics Engineering 2019.
+DOI: 10.3846/cibmee.2019.039

 Luo, Y. (2021) 'A general framework of digitization risks in international business', *Journal of International Business Studies*, 53(2), pp. 344-361.